 *You Gotta Try The Chilli Crab

-On our final day we listened to people who had made their life in Singapore work.
-Notably Margaret Manning from Adephi, our kind hostess from the evening before, and someone i aspire to be more like.
-Starting just like me, she is nown running her creative Agency in six asian nations.
+On our final day, we listened to people who had made their life in Singapore work.
+Notably Margaret Manning from Adelphi, our kind hostess from the evening before, and someone I aspire to be more like.
+Starting just like me, she is known for running her creative Agency in six Asian nations.
 It blew me away.

 After a couple more stops, I enjoyed a gorgeous seafood lunch overlooking the river, with my new found associates and then I spent a wonderful afternoon with one of the missionaries enjoying a stroll around the botanical gardens and a cocktail or two at the top of the Marina Bay Sands hotel, vowing I would return with my husband and take that view in again.

 Singapore is truly remarkable.
 Aiming to be the first Smart City in South East Asia, its a great starting point for anyone who wants to explore trade in the far east.
 Why do we say this?
 Primarily the first spoken language is English.
 I don’t want to come off like an entitled English person, but I had travelled so far.
 I had my ‘work in every country’ plug adaptor with me.
 When I got into the hotel and went to plug it in, the plugs were.
 English.
 Also, they drive on the left side of the road, which everyone knows is the right side to drive on.